lap-sys/nft_minter/README.md

+# Welcome to 369Arkives
+Modified version from Hashlips cf below

 # Welcome to HashLips 👄

 All the code in these repos was created and explained by HashLips on the main YouTube channel.